Web Analytics

 MiciMike drop-in PCB replacement for Google Nest Mini

-MiciMike Nest Mini is a drop-in PCB replacement for the "Google Nest Mini" (Google's second-generation smart speaker with a barrel connector charging port)), but is based on ESP32 and XMOS microcontrollers to run open-source firmware.
+MiciMike Nest Mini is a drop-in PCB replacement for the "Google Nest Mini" (Google's second-generation smart speaker with a barrel connector charging port)), but based on ESP32 and XMOS microcontrollers for running open-source firmware.

-Both of these are fully open-source hardware projects, taking some conceptual inspiration from the Onju Voice but aiming to follow Open Home Foundation's open voice assistants standard with Home Assistant Voice Preview Edition as reference for PCB designs and specifications.
+Both are fully open-source hardware projects, drawing some conceptual inspiration from the Onju Voice, but aiming to follow the Open Home Foundation's open voice assistants standard with Home Assistant Voice Preview Edition as reference for PCB designs and specifications.

 Project scope

-The goal of this project and repository (which is similar to the Onju Voice but under a fully open-source hardware license) is to design a drop-in replacement PCB (Printed Circuit Board) with hardware schematics that anyone can make/build or order from a one-stop PCB manufacturer as a custom drop-in replacement PCB for the Google Nest Mini (2nd Gen).
+The goal of this project and repository (similar to Onju Voice but under a fully open-source hardware license) is to design a drop-in replacement PCB (Printed Circuit Board) with hardware schematics that anyone can build or order from a one-stop PCB manufacturer as a custom drop-in replacement PCB for the Google Nest Mini (2nd Gen).

-This is primarily targeting people looking to convert/repurpose their old Google Nest Mini smart speakers into open-source hardware for Voice Control of Home Assistant and/or media player speaker output for Music Assistant, (the hardware can however probably also be used with other applications as well with other firmware as it is based on the popular Espressif ESP32 platform).
+This primarily targets people seeking to convert or repurpose their old Google Nest Mini smart speakers into open-source hardware for Voice Control of Home Assistant and/or media player speaker output for Music Assistant, (the hardware could also be used for other applications with other firmware, as it is based on the popular Espressif ESP32 platform).

-The hardware design will (similar to Home Assistant Voice Preview Edition) integrate an ESP32-S3 SoC for WiFi, BLE, and onboard wake-word detection (using no-code ESPHome firmware) + an XMOS xCORE XU316 chip for advanced audio processing (with custom firmware for microphone cleanup offloading for better voice recognition capabilities by using locally running algorithms for Noise Suppression, Acoustic Echo Cancellation, Interference Cancellation, and Automatic Gain Control).
+The hardware design will (similar to Home Assistant Voice Preview Edition) integrate an ESP32-S3 SoC for WiFi, BLE, and onboard wake-word detection (using the no-code ESPHome firmware) plus an XMOS xCORE XU316 chip for advanced audio processing (with custom firmware for microphone cleanup offloading to enhance voice recognition, using locally running algorithms for Noise Suppression, Acoustic Echo Cancellation, Interference Cancellation, and Automatic Gain Control).

-Functionality-wise it is made to be mostly hardware compatible with the Home Assistant Voice Preview Edition (a.k.a.
-Home Assistant Voice PE reference design (which has been released as open-source hardware design from Open Home Foundation in collaboration with Nabu Casa).
-The main difference will be due to constraints defined by the Google Nest Mini enclosure and components, (i.e. the nest-mini-drop-in-pcb project hardware design will be limited by the same type of physical capacity inputs as the original hardware from Google).
+Functionally, it is designed to be mostly hardware compatible with the Home Assistant Voice Preview Edition (a.k.a.
+Home Assistant Voice PE) reference design (which has been released as open-source hardware design from Open Home Foundation in collaboration with Nabu Casa).
+The main difference will be due to constraints defined by the Google Nest Mini enclosure and components, i.e., the nest-mini-drop-in-pcb project hardware design will be limited by the same type of physical capacity inputs as the original hardware from Google.

-As such the scope of this project/repository is not to develop new features/functions for the ESPHome firmware, so if you want that then you instead need to turn to the firmware development of the Home Assistant Voice Preview Edition as well as to the upstream ESPHome mainline code:
+Therefore, the scope of this project/repository is not to develop new features/functions for the ESPHome firmware.
+If you want that, you need to turn to the firmware development of the Home Assistant Voice Preview Edition as well as the upstream ESPHome mainline code:

 Request for collaboration

-If you have some experience with PCB layout design, (and especially with PCB routing, ground pouring, or noise-sensitive digital+analog layouts), your help is highly appreciated!
+If you have some experience with PCB layout design (especially with PCB routing, ground pouring, or noise-sensitive digital+analog layouts), your help is highly appreciated!
 Please feel free to open a new issue, submit suggestions/requests, and add input/feedback to existing issues, or fork this repository.

-For more information about the concept/idea see and contribute to related discussion also see this Home Assistant community forum thread:
+For more information about the concept/idea, and to contribute to related discussions, also see this Home Assistant community forum thread:

 Current status